gaois/documental/docs/software/localizer/index.en.md

 ## Landing page redirection

-When a user visits a website's homepage, e.g. `www.mymultilingualapp.com`, it may sometimes be desirable to automatically redirect them to the URL for a localised version of that page, e.g `www.mymultilingualapp.com/es`.
-This is not the default behaviour when using Gaois.Localizer for reasons of SEO (see below) but we recongise that it is a common use case.
+When a user visits a website's homepage, e.g. `www.mymultilingualapp.com`, it may sometimes be desirable to automatically redirect them to the URL for a localised version of that page, e.g. `www.mymultilingualapp.com/es`.
+This is not the default behaviour when using Gaois.Localizer for reasons of SEO (see below) but we recognise that it is a common use case.
 To turn on landing page redirection, again just configure the *AddLocalizer* method in **Startup.cs**:

 ```csharp
 services.AddLocalizer(options =>